 Certainly, a balanced posture exudes confidence and excellent physical form, two elements upon which an overall score is calculated.
 But the benefit of strong posture begins in training, both for injury prevention and achieving balance in muscle development.

-“Proper posture of the body creates equilibrium, without which, physique training can lead to the shortening of muscles and ligament injury,” says Dr. Kenneth Bryan, personal trainer and chiropractor to one of Brazil’s body building champions (pictured left).
+“Proper posture of the body creates equilibrium, without which, physique training can lead to the shortening of muscles and ligament injury,” says Dr. Kenneth Bryan, chiropractor and personal trainer to one of Brazil’s bodybuilding champions.
 “If you are unable to access the full range of motion in the kinetic chain, you cannot take advantage of the proper mechanics that allow you to train at your peak.
 When a fitness competitor comes to the clinic for adjustments or posture rehab, I give him that advantage.”

-Tyler Tsujimoto agrees that posture exercise is crucial to training safely and effectively.
-He is a personal trainer and StrongPosture® coach to several body sculptors on local, regional, and national level.
+Tyler Tsujimoto (pictured above) agrees that posture exercise is crucial to training safely and effectively.
+He is a personal trainer, CPEP® posture specialist and StrongPosture® coach to several body sculptors on local, regional, and national levels.
 The StrongPosture® model outlined by posture expert, Dr. Steven Weiniger, asserts that by strengthening balance, alignment, and motion, one can utilize his body with increased range of motion, fluidity of movement, and, therefore, perform with greater efficiency and reduced risk of injury.

 “I am a huge fan of the pelvic tuck and have implemented it with my bodybuilding clients in multiple ways,” he says.
 “You build a much stronger core foundation by focusing on posture.
 The stronger your foundation, the more receptive your muscles are in your extremities.
 This makes muscles easier to sculpt and train them how you want them to appear.”